pchambers/sk-opencharting-plugin/README.md

 Right now this only has functionality to test run testing with a local sample data set.
 'npm run test' to generate geoJson file from test data.

-To minimize load during the run:

-Plot Object:

 1. Boat is saving plot[lat][long].depth as the kalman filter over the array of plot[lat][long].all

   a.
 At each delta if the plugin has recent depth and position data it will first push the most recent sounding to plot[lat][long].all and then run a kalman filter over the .all array and save to the .depth value.